Fort Union vs Fort Buford

 Two bits of historical irony.

-- General Sully’s daughter married a Dakota Sioux who became a Christian missionary and has been honored in U.S. church history for bringing Christianity to the Sioux nation.
+General Sully’s daughter Mary, married a Dakota Sioux who became a Christian missionary, an Episcopal priest.
+U.S. church history honors him for bringing Christianity to the Sioux nation.
+So, General Sully who was responsible for killing many Sioux warriors in armed conflict had a son-in-law who was from what is now the Standing Rock Indian Reservation.

 History still stands at several spots near Fort Buford, Fort Union, Fairview, and Cartwright.
 Here’s one architectural wonder.